 As a health care professional, you play a vital role in affecting hundreds of lives each year.
 You have the ability to set in motion the process that allows families the rare opportunity to save and improve many lives through organ, tissue, eye donation.

-During their time of grief door families often say they feel that some good came for a sorrowful situation.
+During their time of grief donor families often say they feel that some good came from a sorrowful situation.

 See below for some important questions you may have about the donation process: